ckrapu/abm-emulator/README.md

 - The output of the command is redirected to the log file.
 - This loop structure ensures that the fitting process is executed for all combinations of datasets, model types, and fitting methods.

-## Conclusion
 The provided Bash script automates the execution of experiments for fitting GP emulators.
 It loops over different datasets, model types, and fitting methods, and executes the `fit_model` command using the `src/cli.py` script.
 This script facilitates the efficient execution of multiple experiments with different configurations.

 # Emulator models
 This section explains the Python code located at `src/emulators.py`, which provides classes and functions for fitting and predicting with Gaussian Process (GP) emulators.

-## Code Overview
-The provided Python code consists of several classes and functions:

 ### Class: PyMC3WrapperGP
 - This class serves as a base class for the emulators implemented using PyMC3.